Deyht/CIANNA/README.md

 # CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists
 ########################################################################################

-CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists - is a deep learning framework developed to address astrophysical problems.
+CIANNA - Convolutional Interactive Artificial Neural Network by/for Astrophysicists - is a deep learning framework mainly used to address astrophysical problems.
 Functionalities and optimizations are mainly added as they are identified as relevant for astrophysical problems solving.

 Main developer : David Cornu, FR - UTINAM / Univ.
 Franche Comté david.cornu@utinam.cnrs.fr

-The use of this framework must have received an explicit authorization.

-All rights reserved to the Author.
+See Copyight (C) and [License](#License) terms.